-- 1. If you have workplace experience, how do people use email, letters, and memos in your workplace? - 2.
-Have you ever experienced a miscommunication because of emails, letters, or memos?
+- 1. If you have workplace experience, how do people use email, letters and memos in your workplace? - 2.
+Have you ever experienced a miscommunication because of emails, letters or memos?
 Why did the miscommunication occur? - 3.
+Have you ever had to send an email/letter/memo that was very difficult to write?
+What made it difficult?
+How did you deal with this?
+Were you happy with how it turned out? - 4.
 If you speak a different language or have experience with more than one culture, how does email use vary among these cultures/languages?